-The average credentials for students who were admitted to the Belk College MBA program for Fall 2018 are listed below.
+The average credentials for students who were admitted to the UNC Charlotte MBA program for Fall 2018 are listed below.
 Please be aware that these numbers represent averages and that the MBA program reviews each application individually and holistically.
 A candidate's credentials are NOT required to match this profile exactly to be competitive for admission.

 Average GMAT: 603

 Average GRE: 312 (verbal and quantitative sections combined)

 Candidates are not required to possess a bachelor’s degree from any particular field of study to qualify for admission to the MBA program.
 Diversity of academic background is one of the factors that enriches the MBA classroom experience.

 Students from AACSB-accredited institutions may transfer up to 6 graduate credit hours into the UNC Charlotte MBA program, with the permission of the MBA faculty director and the UNC Charlotte Graduate School.

 Students from other universities may enroll at UNC Charlotte as "transient" students.
 Transient students must apply and be admitted as post-baccalaureate students through Graduate Admissions.
 Additionally, the MBA Admissions Committee requires a letter of good standing from the student’s current university.

 Transient students must satisfy all applicable prerequisites for any course(s) they wish to take.
 Students will be required to submit a transcript of their previous MBA coursework to verify that prerequisite requirements have been met.

 Permission to enroll in MBA classes will be given on a space-available basis after UNC Charlotte MBA students have completed registration.
 To request permission to enroll, please email Vidya Prabhakar.